naorbar/react-project-manager-exercise/README.md

 ### This is a great React exercise, based on this tutorial: [React crash course in youtube](https://www.youtube.com/watch?v=A71aqufiNtQ)

-To project was created using [Create React App](https://github.com/facebook/create-react-app).
+To project was originally created using [Create React App](https://github.com/facebook/create-react-app)

 #### To work on it:
 - `git clone` to clone the project